pytorch/captum/README.md

 Now, let's apply some of those algorithms to a toy model that we have created for demonstration purposes.
-For simplicity, we can use the following simple architecture but users are welcome to use any PyTorch model of their choice.
+For simplicity, we will use the following simple architecture but users are welcome to use any PyTorch model of their choice.
 ```
 import torch